orianobottauscio/Array_Dipoles/docs/Documentation.md

 Value `component`: cartesian component of the *B* field to be considered ('*x*', '*y*' or '*z*').
 Also the magnitude ('*mag*') can be selected.

-Value `outputfile`: filename of the matlab output file where results of simulations will be stored.

 Value `reaction`: flag to activate or deactivate the PM reactions.

 Value `NL`: flag to activate or deactivate the nonlinear simulation.